-This colorful and flavorful Apricot Chicken Salad with Dill and Sunflower Seeds is an easy make-ahead recipe!
+This colorful and flavorful Apricot Chicken Salad with Dill and Sunflower Seeds is an easy, 10-minute make-ahead recipe!
 It’s sweet, tangy, savory, and crunchy.
-It’s perfect for a paleo/whole30 lettuce wrap or served on whole grain bread!
+It’s perfect for a paleo/whole30 lettuce wrap or served on whole grain bread.

 This recipe just reminds me of warm weather and sunshine.
 The beautiful orange color of the apricots, the fresh, bright taste of the dill… and the cool freshness that I love about chicken salad.